Audrey Coleman became Director of the Dole Institute in November 2021.

 Sarah D’Antonio Gard, C.A., joined the Dole Institute as the archivist in January 2012.
 She preserves and provides access to the Dole Archives collections, including working with researchers of all ages and creating unique learning experiences for KU classes.
 She holds a B.A. in art history from the University of Mary Washington in Fredericksburg, Virginia, and an M.S.I.S. with a specialization in archives and records enterprise from the University of Texas at Austin.
 Sarah is active in the Association of Centers for the Study of Congress and the Congressional Papers Section of the Society of American Archivists.

-Director of Events and Student Affairs
+Director of Programs and Student Affairs

 Before returning to the Institute, she worked as a political researcher, served as a consular associate at the U.S. Embassy Angola, and taught English in Saudi Arabia and Germany.

 She graduated from the University of Kansas with bachelor’s degrees in political science, Spanish, and international studies, as well as a minor in history.
 She earned her master’s degree in counter terrorism from IDC Herzilya, Israel.

 In her free time, Sarah enjoys traveling, trying foods from around the world, yoga, tennis, listening to podcasts, and being active outdoors.